Florence Gell: Politics

-"...
-In those days, a councillor (later Deputy Reeve) really had the power to help people.
-[Florence Gell] got people jobs with the Works Department, the Parks Department and the Fire Department.
+"Florence Gell got people jobs with the Works Department, the Parks Department and the Fire Department.
 She loved attending to people's municipal problems.
-She was a one-person combination neighbourhood watch/by-law enforcement officer.
+She was a one-person combination neighbourhood watch/by-law enforcement officer ...
+She encouraged a generation of younger politicians.

-She was determined to keep Lambton Park beautiful.
-She fought to get it zoned R-one.
-She got Dominion Gasket to landscape their frontage on Scarlett Road [at St. Clair Avenue West] and had a little park put in across the road. ...
-She encouraged a generation of younger politicians (Rev. Geary, Alan Tonks, Gayle Christie) ..."

 — — John Gell (2000), son of Florence Gell, "Mrs. Florence Gell: The First Lady of York", Memories of Lambton Park, Toronto, Ontario: 2000, pp. 145–146.

-In her 1964 testimony before an Ontario Royal Commission, Florence Gell strongly supported a system of small civic departments organized by lower-tier municipalities within the greater Municipality of Metropolitan Toronto.
+In her 1964 testimony before an Ontario Royal Commission, Gell strongly supported a system of small civic departments organized by lower-tier municipalities within the greater Municipality of Metropolitan Toronto.
 She held that smaller municipal departments, under the supervision of local elected representatives, were more efficient and better able to meet local needs.

-During the 1960s, Florence Gell supported the council's plans for the extensive construction of high-rise apartment buildings to increase the tax base ("assessment") in residential areas then comprising single-family dwellings.
-She was one of the Township's negotiators in its agreements with land developers.
+During the 1960s, Gell supported the council's plans for the construction of high-rise apartment buildings to increase the tax base ("assessment") in residential areas then comprising single-family dwellings.
 Gell's position on the matter was contrary to strong popular opinion, including that of the Warren Park Ratepayers' Association.

-In September 1965, the Commissioner (head) of the York Parks and Recreation Department accused Gell of repeated interference in its operations, which significantly reduced its efficiency.
-Many people and community organizations publicly supported the Commissioner, who, along with several other employees, resigned in 1966 over the Gell matter and other administrative obstructions imposed by the York Council.
+In September 1965, the Commissioner of the York Parks and Recreation Department accused Gell of repeated interference in its operations.
+Many people and community organizations publicly supported the Commissioner, who, along with several other employees, resigned in 1966 over the matter and other administrative obstructions imposed by the York Council.

-The controversies surrounding the erection of numerous apartment buildings and the administration of the Parks and Recreation Department contributed to Florence Gell's electoral defeat in December 1966 (see Table below).
-The Warren Park Ratepayers' Association had actively campaigned against her.
+The controversies surrounding the erection of numerous apartment buildings and the administration of the Parks and Recreation Department contributed to Gell's electoral defeat in December 1966.
+The Warren Park Ratepayers' Association had campaigned against her.